Skip to content

 Keep your group small and be prepared to change your plans

-Many traditional wild camping locations are attracting unsustainable numbers of campers so we’re asking you to remain true to the wild camping ethos of being completely inconspicuous.
+Wild camping locations are well away from towns, villages and lakeshores and are completely inconspicuous.
 If there are two tents already in your spot, you'll need to move on – these special places cannot sustain large numbers of campers.

 Wild camp, don't fly camp

 If your planned pitch is not above the highest fell wall this is illegal fly camping - not wild camping.
-We don't give permission for camping in valleys, by lakeshores or any lowland area unless it's on an official campsite.
+The only places you can camp in valleys, by lakeshores or in lowland areas are on official campsites.

 A view along the Buttermere valley towards the lakes in the distance